MireilleBF/RIMELBook/what-about-architecture--design.md

 Our goal was to see to what extent can we  use static analysis to compare hibernate and Entity Framework, this was relatively easy or hard depending on various factors: the feature in question \(dialects vs caching\), the product \(entity framework vs hibernate\) ...

 In general it is extremely hard to extract feature related information from the code, a lot of the work is rather manual, but despite the difficulty we managed to find some fundamental differences between the framework

+Static analysis can be useful as an entry point to do analysis, it gives a broad idea about the feature in question, but to go in depth, one has no choice but to resort to reading the code